Committee on Professional Ethics

 Proposed Draft Advisory Opinion

-Over the past year, a subcommittee of the CPE has been reviewing Advisory Opinion 2223 (lawyer-mediators preparing legal documents for unrepresented parties).
+Over the past two years, a subcommittee of the CPE has been reviewing Advisory Opinion 2223 (lawyer-mediators preparing legal documents for unrepresented parties).

 Proposed Amendments to Rules of Professional Conduct